OpenClaw & Hermes Agent Security

 Tool Registry Poisoning

 Attackers can register malicious tools in the Hermes tool registry.
 When the agent calls these tools, sensitive data is exfiltrated or unauthorized actions are performed.
+Hermes' self-registering tool ecosystem makes this particularly dangerous.

 Function-Call Injection

 Malicious inputs can manipulate the LLM into generating harmful function calls.
 This bypasses safety filters by exploiting the function-calling mechanism itself.
+The attack targets the LLM's reasoning layer, not the tool implementation.

 hermes-px: Malicious PyPI Package

 A malicious PyPI package named 'hermes-px' posed as a privacy proxy but stole prompts and code.
 Discovered by JFrog Security Research in April 2026.
+The package targeted AI developers using Hermes-based frameworks.

 Hardening Checklist